righdforsa/lebp-stack/README.md

 ```

 # todo list:
-get bedrock to compile and run
+~get bedrock to compile and run~
-add php folder
+~add php folder~
 update Vagrantfile to be idempotent/work from scratch
+get bedrock php libs working
+  - work on passing the right config to the constructor